 The first form of art was likely a simple story.
 We don’t know what the story was about, nor can we say who told it.
 I imagine it began naturally as a response to that age old question, “how was your day?”
 This would have been the first time one dared to ask the question.
-Maybe Adam asked this question of God while meeting in the cool evening of a young, vibrant Earth, or perhaps God asked it of Adam when he replied, “It was fine.
+Maybe Adam asked this question of God while meeting in the cool evening of a young, vibrant Earth, and perhaps, God responded by sating, “It was good.
 How was yours?”

 Only a story can answer this question properly.
 Many more stories followed the first one, gradually evolving over thousands of years until we pay 15 dollars to see them on the silver screen.
 But what is the process that got us there?
 How did we move from campfire tales to movies?

 Art is proof that we are complicated creatures.
-It is the expression of our humanity, based on a heightening of our five senses, something very hard to define.
+It is the expression of our humanity and based upon a heightening of our five senses.
 It is the testament of our search for meaning, and, I firmly believe, our search for God.
 Enjoying public art is an essential journey we all take when watching a movie or listening to a song.
-Every form or art conveys a meaning, even if that meaning is to seem meaningless.
+Every form or art conveys a meaning, even if that meaning is to be meaningless.
 Art parrots life, and sometimes life is lived without purpose.
 The audience is wired to respond to what the artist creates.
 Good public art is celebrated by many because of how well the artist fashioned it.
 The way it was formed will make it a passing fad or a timeless classic.

 Art’s various disciplines illuminate what makes us human.
 You can’t tell a good story without using one or more of the five senses, for example: